This article will explain the foreclosure process in Texas. We cover why foreclosure happens, and how we can help you find a solution.

 Filing Chapter 13

 Filing Chapter 13 bankruptcy becomes an option to stop foreclosure if the forbearance agreement is denied.
-Filing Chapter 13 immediately ends the foreclosure process due to an automatic stay when the borrower petitions the court.
+Implementing this option terminates the foreclosure process due to an automatic stay when the borrower petitions the court.

 The borrower’s attorney will propose payment terms to a court to allow the borrower to catch up on their payments.
-In general, a borrower is given anywhere between three and five years to catch up on delinquent payments.
+In general, a borrower is granted three and five years to catch up on delinquent payments.

 How Can Borrowers Avoid Foreclosure?